cecelot/site/src/pages/p/first-steps-with-racket.md

   )
 ```

 First, I declare a function `fb` which takes in `n`, which is the current number, and `end`, which is, well, the ending number.
 I use the handy `let` block to define `remaining`, the amount of iterations still to go through.
 In the main function body, I print out the current number, then use the `cond` conditional form for checking the base case: `remaining == 0`.
 If the base case is false, then I increment `n` by one and pass in `end` along with it.
-Since there isn't any logic that runs when the condition is false, `if` wouldn't be a good choice here, since an `else` expr is required:
+Since there isn't any logic that runs when the condition is false, `if` wouldn't be a good choice here because an `else` expr is required:

 > The first `‹expr›` is always evaluated.
 If it produces a non-`#f` value, then the second `‹expr›` is evaluated for the result of the whole `if` expression, otherwise the third `‹expr›` is evaluated for the result.